PlanQK/AnomalyDetectionWithGANs/documentation.md

 ### Folder QuantumClassifierDocker contains all ressources for Fraud Detection on the Xente-dataset 'training.csv'

-# First step: TRANSFORMING RAW DATA
+# First step: Transforming raw data

 Raw data is stored in 'training.csv'.
 To transform it into processable dataset execute: